This topic contains answers to questions that are frequently asked about activity setup and using Analytics as the reporting source for Target (A4T).

 The following is true assuming the visitorId does not change for a visitor between visits.

 If the traffic-allocation percentage is adjusted mid-activity, it’s possible that a visitor could move between targeted and control experiences.

-If the percentages are not adjusted mid-activity, a visitor who initially sees the control will always be sent to control.
-A visitor that is sent to targeted experiences will always be sent to targeted experiences.
+If the percentages are not adjusted mid-activity, a visitor who initially sees the control is always sent to control.
+A visitor that is sent to targeted experiences is always sent to targeted experiences.